Pietot/Figonacci/README.md

     ```

     - **algorithm**: Where you specify the algorithm you want to use, you can see them [here](#4---algorithms)
-    - **index** The Fibonacci index you want to calculate, it must be a greater than or equal to zero
+    - **index** The Fibonacci index you want to calculate, it must be greater than or equal to zero

     For example: